-1) There are so many ways to interpret physical phenomena, experiments, and data.
+1) There are various ways to interpret physical phenomena, experimental results, and data.

-2) If you are standing between a radio signal and an EMF absorbent material, the signal has to pass through you before it can get to the shield behind you.
-In NYC, RFR come from every direction.
+2) If you are standing between a radio signal and an EMF absorbent material, the signal has to pass through or around you before it can get to the shield behind you.
+In NYC, RFR comes from every direction.

 3) Even the most intelligent PhD's make fundamental mistakes, especially when operating outside their field of expertise.